 - One size does not always fit all, it may not reach the molars in the back of the mouth;

-- It doesn't allow you to focus on each tooth as you clean it and notice problems, cavities or stuck food;
+- It doesn't allow you to focus on each tooth as you clean it and notice problems, tooth decay or stuck food;

 - Many models charge via the USB port rather than the typical bathroom wall outlet.

-In short, a good sonic or oscillating toothbrush does most of the work, while your 360 toothbrush adds a little whitening and catches everything you missed.
+- In summary, a good sonic or oscillating toothbrush does most of the work, while your 360 toothbrush adds a little whitening and catches anything you missed.

-Combined with mouthwash, flossing and brushing, a 360 toothbrush adds another layer of dental cleaning.
+- Combined with mouthwash, flossing and brushing, a 360 toothbrush adds another round of dental cleaning.

-It's a strange sensation, but one that won't be completely unfamiliar to those who have had braces or worn a sports mouthguard.
+It's a strange feeling, but one that won't be completely unfamiliar to those who have had braces or worn a mouthguard for sports.

 Most 360 toothbrushes are one size fits all, so if they don't fit, you don't have many options available to you.